Azure/Event-Hubs-extension-for-Azure-Functions/README.md

-﻿# Event Hubs Extension for Azure Functions
+﻿# Event Hubs Extension for Azure Functions [Archived]

+This GitHub project has been archived.
+Ongoing development on this project can be found in https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/eventhub/Microsoft.Azure.WebJobs.Extensions.EventHubs.

 This extension provides functionality for receiving Event Hubs messges in Azure Functions, allowing you to easily write functions that respond to any message published to Event Hubs.

 |Branch|Status|